India at the Commonwealth Games: Pre-independence (1930s)

-India have been fairly regular at the Commonwealth Games, featuring in all but four editions (1930, 1950, 1962 and 1986) of the quadrennial showpiece.
-Indian athletes debuted at the Commonwealth Games, then called the British Empire Games, back in 1934.
-The Indian contingent at London 1934 Games featured six athletes, who competed in 10 track and field events and one wrestling event.
-India won one medal at their debut Commonwealth Games.
-Wrestler Rashid Anwar was the first Indian to win a medal at the Commonwealth Games after clinching the bronze medal in the men's 74 kg freestyle wrestling event at 1934 British Empire Games.
-Since their debut in 1934, India have won 564 medals – 203 golds, 190 silvers and 171 bronze - at the Commonwealth Games.
+India debuted at the Commonwealth Games, then called the British Empire Games, back in 1934 as British India.
+The Indian contingent at the 1934 Games at London featured six athletes, who competed in 10 track and field events and one wrestling event.
+India won a single bronze medal at its debut Commonwealth Games, with wrestler Rashid Anwar clinching the bronze medal in the men's 74 kg freestyle wrestling event.
+India made its second appearance at the 1938 British Empire Games at Sydney, where it made its debut in the cycling events, and did not win any medals.